Second Royal Farms gas station planned for Airport Drive

 Days after gas station and fried chicken chain Royal Farms filed plans to build a location on Mechanicsville Turnpike in eastern Henrico County, the company has moved forward on a second location near the airport.

-Royal Farms wants to build on a nearly 5-acre plot at 301 S. Airport Drive, across the street from Highland Springs High School, just north of Interstate 64.
+Royal Farms wants to build on a nearly 5-acre plot at 301 S. Airport Drive, across from Highland Springs High School, just north of Interstate 64.

 It will put Royal Farms just a few feet from its biggest competitors, Wawa and Sheetz, which have locations on the other side of the highway, closer to the airport.